 Chances are you have used some diagrams or workflow schema in your presentation, right?
 If you do, respect :).
 Diagrams are indeed an excellent way to visualize your message.
 Here are three design hints to make sure your diagrams are professional looking and remain readable.
-Three ideas how to avoid most common diagram mistakes.
+Three ideas on how to avoid the most common diagram mistakes.

 Those suggestions correspond to mistakes that we often see in presentation diagrams.

-A good news is that those tricks are quick to do.
+The good news is that those tricks are quick to do.
 Do a 5-minute fix and your diagram will look much better.
-See examples of well aligned timeline or steps diagrams in this Infographics Presentation Diagrams set.
+See examples of well-aligned timeline or steps diagrams in this Infographics Presentation Diagrams set.